-The MCP3002 device offers the choice of using the analog input channels configured as two single-ended inputs that are referenced to $V{SS}$ or a single pseudo-differential input.
-The configuration setup is done as part of the serial command before each conversion begins.
+The MCP3202 device offers the choice of using the analog input channels configured as two single-ended inputs or a single pseudo-differential input.
+Configuration is done as part of the serial command before each conversion begins.
 When used in the pseudo-differential mode, CH0 and CH1 are programmed as the IN+ and IN- inputs as part of the command string transmitted to the device.
-The IN+ input can range from IN- to the reference voltage, $V{DD}$ .
-The IN- input is limited to $\pm 100$ mV from the $V{SS}$ rail.
+The IN+ input can range from IN- to $V{REF}\ (V{DD}+IN-)$.
+The IN- input is limited to $\pm 100\ mV$ from the V{SS} rail.
 The IN- input can be used to cancel small signal common-mode noise which is present on both the IN+ and IN- inputs.

-For the A/D converter to meet specification, the charge holding capacitor ( $C{SAMPLE}$ ) must be given enough time to acquire a 10-bit accurate voltage level during the 1.5 clock cycle sampling period.
+For the A/D converter to meet specification, the charge holding capacitor (C{SAMPLE}) must be given enough time to acquire a 12-bit accurate voltage level during the 1.5 clock cycle sampling period.
 The analog input model is shown in Figure 4-1.

-In this diagram, it is shown that the source impedance $(R_S)$ adds to the internal sampling switch $(R{SS})$ impedance, directly affecting the time that is required to charge the capacitor, $C{\text{SAMPLE}}.$ Consequently, larger source impedances increase the offset, gain, and integral linearity errors of the conversion.
+In this diagram, it is shown that the source impedance (R_S) adds to the internal sampling switch (R{SS}) impedance, directly affecting the time that is required to charge the capacitor, C{SAMPLE} .
+Consequently, larger source impedances increase the offset, gain, and integral linearity errors of the conversion.

 Ideally, the impedance of the signal source should be near zero.
-This is achievable with an operational amp lifer such as the MCP601 which has a closed loop output impedance of tens of ohms.
+This is achievable with an operational amplifier such as the MCP601 which has a closed loop output impedance of tens of ohms.
 The adverse affects of higher source impedances are shown in Figure 4-2.

 When operating in the pseudo-differential mode, if the voltage level of IN+ is equal to or less than IN-, the resultant code will be 000h.
-If the voltage at IN+ is equal to or greater than {[V\{DD}+(IN-)]-1 LSB}, then the output code will be 3FFh.
-If the voltage level at IN- is more than 1 LSB below $V{SS}$ , then the voltage level at the IN+ input will have to go below $V{SS}$ to see the 000h output code.
-Conversely, if IN- is more than 1 LSB above $V{SS}$ , then the 3FFh code will not be seen unless the
+If the voltage at IN+ is equal to or greater than {[V_DD+(IN-)] -1 LSB}, then the output code will be FFFh.
+If the voltage level at IN- is more than 1 LSB below $V{\rm SS}$, then the voltage level at the IN+ input will have to go below $V{\rm SS}$ to see the 000h output code.
+Conversely, if IN- is more than 1 LSB above $V{\rm SS}$, then the FFFh code will not be seen unless the IN+ input level goes above $V{\rm DD}$ level.